danishnicho7/helmet-mask-detection/README.md

 * IDE: Use of VSCode as the Integrated Development Environment for coding and debugging.
 * Additional Dependencies: All required libraries are listed in requirements.txt (ultralytics, opencv-python, pygame).

+## Installation and Setup
+Due to file size, the trained model weights (best.pt) are not stored on GitHub.
+Your project will not run without this file.

+* Download the Model File :
+Navigate to the following dedicated Google Drive link to download the best.pt file: [https://drive.google.com/file/d/12ZK2Ndda1LyzizvyYDbDIXKZJcGA4S9N/view?usp=sharing]

+* Place the File : Copy the downloaded best.pt file.

+* Paste the file directly into the root directory of this project (it must sit next to main.py).

+* Install Dependencies :
+Ensure all necessary libraries are installed:
 ## System Architecture
 <!--Embed the system architecture diagram as shown below-->